Martyrshot/OQS-bind/README.md

 # OQS-Bind

 OQS-BIND is a forked version of ISC's [Bind9](https://gitlab.isc.org/isc-projects/bind9) DNS software which enables PQC DNS.
-The original Bind9 readme can be found [here](ORIGINAL_README.md).
+The original Bind9 README can be found [here](ORIGINAL_README.md).
 This fork take advantage of [Open Quantum Safe](https://github.com/open-quantum-safe)'s [liboqs](https://github.com/open-quantum-safe/liboqs) and [oqs-provider](https://github.com/open-quantum-safe/oqs-provider).
 **NOTE:** OpenSSL 3.2 is **REQUIRED** to build and use OQS-Bind.